Sex segregation: Desegregation

 In other cases, sex segregation in one arena can be pursued to enable sex desegregation in another.
 For example, separation of boys and girls for early math and science education may be part of an effort to increase the representation of women in engineering or women in science.

 Sometimes, countries will also argue that segregation in other nations violates human rights.
 For example, the United Nations and Western countries have encouraged kings of Saudi Arabia to end its strict segregation of institutions such as schools, government institutions, hospitals, and other public spaces in order to secure women's rights in Saudi Arabia Even though the removal of certain religious and government heads has made way for liberal agendas to promote desegregation, the public largely still subscribes to the idea of a segregated society, while institutions and the government itself still technically remain under the control of Wahhabism.
 Reform is small in size, since there is no constitution to back up policy changes concerning sex segregation.
-The Saudi people refer to this segregation as khalwa and violation of the separation is punishable by law.
+The Saudi people refer to this segregation as Khilwa and violation of the separation is punishable by law.
 This separation is tangibly manifested in the recently erected wall in places that employ both men and women, a feat possible by a law passed in 2011 allowing Saudi women to work in lingerie shops in order to lower female unemployment rates.
 The public views the 1.6 meter wall favorably, saying that it will lead to less instances of harassment by men visiting the expatriate women in the shops.
 The Luthan hotel in Saudi Arabia was the country's first women's only hotel, acting more as a vacation spot for women than a mandated segregated institution.
 Upon entering the hotel, women are allowed to remove their headscarves and abayas and the hotel employs only women, calling their bellhops the world's first bellgirls, providing opportunities for Saudi women in IT and engineering jobs where, outside the Luthan, are quite scarce.